Change a Microsoft 365 Apps installation from 32-bit to 64-bit

 Additional information about using MigrateArch attribute

 Before changing to a different architecture, especially when changing to 64-bit, make sure that your existing add-ins, macros, and complex Office files work on the new architecture.
-For more information, see Use the Readiness Toolkit to assess application compatibility for Office 365 ProPlus.
+For more information, see Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps.

-The MigrateArch attribute can be used to change the architecture of the subscription versions of Project and Visio.
-For example, if you have a device that only has Project Online Desktop Client installed on it.
+The MigrateArch attribute can also be used to change the architecture of the subscription versions of the Project and Visio desktop apps.

 The MigrateArch attribute won't migrate the bitness of Office programs on the device that were installed by using Windows Installer (MSI).
 Those programs can be removed by the using the RemoveMSI element in your configuration.xml file.